Decoding Noise in Nanofluidic Systems: Adsorption versus Diffusion Signatures in Power Spectra: Additional results in the full case

 First we consider the complementary case to that in Sec.~\ref{sec:resultsDSAD}.
 Changing the ordering of the adsorption and desorption timescales does not significantly affect the shape of the power spectra, but nonetheless there are some subtle changes.
 Results are in Fig.~\ref{fig:case_1b}.

 Now, when the adsorption rate is faster than desorption and binding is favored, the total PSD lies further from the purely diffusive line (dotted) at high frequencies.
 In this region the free PSD lies closer to the pure adsorption line (dash-dot).
 These changes can be reconciled with the fact that increasing the adsorption rate makes binding more favorable, so particles adsorb more quickly on entering the channel, on average.
-This suppresses the high frequency $-3/2$ scaling due to the diffusive motion of particles across boundaries in the total PSD, and also increases the importance of the adsorption process to the free PSD, causing its scaling to tend to $-2$.
+This suppresses the high frequency $f^{-3/2}$ scaling due to the diffusive motion of particles across boundaries in the total PSD, and also increases the importance of the adsorption process to the free PSD.
+Nonetheless, at very high frequencies both toal and free PSDs eventually recover their $f^{-3/2}$ scaling.